vitordeatorreao/CSharpTraining/README.md

 The only logic involved here is that you should not allow Accounts where `canGoNegative` is `false` to have a Balance below zero.
-If a Transfer would create such situation, it should fail with a HTTP status 400 (BadRequest).
+If a Transfer would create such situation, it should fail with a HTTP status 400 (Bad Request).
 Bonus points if you can provide a message to the API client saying the source account has no funds.
-You should also return HTTP status 404 (NotFound) in case the id of one of the accounts is not found in the database.
+You should also return HTTP status 404 (Not Found) in case the id of one of the accounts is not found in the database.

+If the Transfer is successful, the client should receive an HTTP status 200 (Ok).
+I leave to you to decide what should be the content of the response.
+Just remember that in case you leave it empty, you should return HTTP status 204 (No Content).

 As for previous exercises, you can check the suggested answer in the `exerc3` branch in this repository.